raquo/Waypoint/README.md

 ### Base Path and Fragment Routes

-If you want your single page application navigation to work on fragments, i.e. use URLs like `example.com/#/foo/bar` instead of `example.com/#/foo/bar`, you can do this by providing `bathPath = Route.fragmentBasePath` to your Route constructor.
+If you want your single page application navigation to work on fragments, i.e. use URLs like `example.com/#/foo/bar` instead of `example.com/#/foo/bar`, you can do this by providing `basePath = Route.fragmentBasePath` to your Route constructor.

 Typically you will want to do this for every one of your Routes, but the Waypoint API is flexible to allow only a subset of Routes to be fragment routes.